zNe4/draw_tricorn/README.md

 The python code is not fully optimized since I'm not so familiar with making GUIs.

 # Usage
+Caution: The python funcion subprocess.call() is used in order to run the c code in the python GUI, which may be unsafe.

 To use the program just execute `make && python draw.py` inside the containing folder.

-Caution: The python funcion subprocess.call() is used in order to run the c code in the python GUI, which may be unsafe.

-- To redraw a Julia set, left click on the image of the tricorn.
+- To redraw a Julia set for a c value, left click on the image of the tricorn.
 - To zoom into an image, use the right click draw on an area of the image.
 - To reset an image press `r` while focusing on the window containing the image.
 - To stop the program press `ESC` while focusing any window.